merenlab/merenlab.org/courses/ITPOS/index.md

 Each participant is expected to attend each lecture in person (unless a legitimate reason for absence that is recognized by the University is in effect).
 The attendance will be recorded by a strategy that we call **class citizenship**, which aims to help the course director to have an overall understanding of the evolution of the course.

-The class citizenship demands every participant to send a **class citizenship** email to meren@hifmb.de at the end of **each lecture**.
+The class citizenship demands every participant to send a **class citizenship** email to iva.veseli@hifmb.de at the end of **each lecture**.
 The class citizenship email must be composed of two parts:

 * A **brief summary** of the main concepts discussed during the class, interpreted by the attendee in their own words.